 Although it has strong ties to the Roman-Catholic faith (with seven courses representing the seven days of creation), this meal is also a good excuse to gather with family and friends to dine together.
 Some families might not even make the full seven courses but choose to serve a couple of seafood dishes to mark the tradition, especially as the generations progress and more American traditions form.
 My multi-cultural family honors our Italian roots on Christmas Eve with a big bowl of fettuccine topped with shrimp and garlic-butter sauce.

 Whether you already have deep-rooted traditions, or this is your first time preparing this feast, taking on this project by yourself can feel daunting.
-To take some of the stress off your plate, Wulf’s put together a curated seafood kit for the occasion.
-Ranging from ready-to-eat ingredients like marinated anchovies to whole fish, this kit (and this guide) will help you throw the ultimate holiday dinner party.
+To take some of the stress off your plate, Wulf’s put together this brief guide to help you throw the ultimate holiday dinner party.

 Course 1: Awaken your palate with seafood antipasti